-Study Phase Phase 3 Primary Purpose Prevention Indication Pneumococcal disease Population Children with sickle cell disease Study Type Interventional Intervention Model Parallel This is a multi-site study.
-Type of Control Active control without placebo Study Blinding Double-blind, with in-house blinding Masking Participant or Subject Care Provider Investigator Sponsor Estimated Duration of Study The Sponsor estimates that the study will require approximately 19 months from the time the first participant signs the informed consent/assent until the last participant's last study-related telephone call or visit.
-For purposes of analysis and reporting, the overall study ends when the Sponsor receives the last laboratory result or at the time of final contact with the last participant, whichever comes last.
+Study Phase Phase 3 Primary Purpose Prevention Indication Pneumococcal disease Population Healthy children 7 months to 17 years of age (inclusive) Study Type Interventional Intervention Model Parallel This is a multi-site study.
+Type of Control Active control without placebo Study Blinding Double-blind, with in-house blinding Masking Participant or Subject Care Provider Investigator Sponsor

+Estimated Duration of Study The Sponsor estimates that the study will require approximately 17 months from the time the first participant signs the informed consent until the last participant's last study-related telephone call or visit.
+For purposes of analysis and reporting, the overall study ends when the Sponsor receives the last laboratory result or at the time of final contact with the last participant, whichever comes last. ----------------------------- --